 6.9.1 Description

-This solution applies to aspects of the following key issues
+This solution applies to aspects of the following key issues:

-- 1.6: Controlling MC service server and system for interconnection private calls
+- 1.6: Controlling MC service server and system for interconnection private calls;

-- 1.7: Media routing for interconnection private calls.
+- 1.7: Media routing for interconnection private calls; and

-- 1.10: MC system network topology hiding
+- 1.10: MC system network topology hiding.

 It uses solution 3, call control and media routing for MCPTT group calls for interconnection, as a basis so that group calls and private calls can have as common an architecture as possible.
 The gateway server is introduced to the primary MC systems of both users, as shown in figure 6.9.1-1 below.
 The same architecture is applicable to MCVideo calls between two MCVideo UEs, hence the descriptive text is generic between the services.